New Castle Junior/Senior High School: History

 As a growing city, demands for a larger New Castle High School grew in the early 20th century.
 The former building, which was built in 1879, had become too small to house classes.
 Thus, in 1907 the New Castle School District purchased a plot of land along Lincoln Avenue in the city's lower North Hill neighborhood.
 The district selected local architecture firm W.G.
 Eckles (now Eckles Construction Services, Inc.) to design the building.
 Construction commenced in 1910 and the building opened on September 11, 1911.

 Later, two additional buildings in other regions of town would be constructed to support the increasing population.
 Benjamin Franklin Junior High School on the city's east side opened on September 11, 1922.
 George Washington Junior High School on the city's North Hill (now George Washington Intermediate) opened on September 5, 1928.

 The old New Castle High School was closed in 2003 and replaced with a new school, also designed by W.G.
 Eckles Architects.
 The first phase of construction of the $40 million building completed on a site next door to the former high school in 2004.
 The former building was then razed and replaced with what is now the junior high wing and field house of the new high school building, which opened in 2005.
 This resulted in the closure of Ben Franklin Junior High School, while George Washington was converted to an intermediate school housing grades 4, 5, and 6 in 1988.
 Eventually, 3rd grade would also be added at George Washington.

 Beginning in 2019, the New Castle School District reallocated its 6th grade students to an unused wing of the Junior High School to reduce congestion at George Washington.

 Demographics

 In the 2021-22 school year, 1,524 students attended New Castle High School with an approximate full-time educational faculty of 89.7.
 This results in a student-to-teacher ratio of 16.9 to 1.
 The makeup of the school is 57.8% White, 24.6% Black, 12.2% from two or more races, 4.9% Hispanic or Latino of any race, 0.3% Native American, 0.1% Asian, and 0.1% Native Hawaiian or Pacific Islander.

 100% of the 1,524 students qualify for free lunch under the National School Lunch Act of 1946.
 Additionally, it is a Title I School under the Elementary and Secondary Education Act of 1965.

 Faculty and staff

 The senior high school principal is Kimberly Kladitis.
-Carol Morell is the junior high principal.
+She is also the junior high principal.